ThirdGuard/tenderly-wizard/README.md

-# tenderly-wizard (Roles v2 / Ethers v6)
+# tenderly-wizard-v6 (Roles v2 / Ethers v6)

 ## Overview

-The tenderly-wizard is a CLI tool that streamlines the management of Tenderly virtual testnets.
+The tenderly-wizard-v6 is a CLI tool that streamlines the management of Tenderly virtual testnets.
 Key features include:

 • Deploy Safe addresses that remain consistent across chains
 • Deploy and configure role management contracts
 • Execute whitelisting
 • Create, fork, manage and preserve virtual testnet states through snapshots

-# tenderly-wizard: Local Development and Testing
+# tenderly-wizard-v6: Local Development and Testing

-This guide covers how to develop, pack, and test the tenderly-wizard package locally.
+This guide covers how to develop, pack, and test the tenderly-wizard-v6 package locally.

 ## Prerequisites